-The College has established an Access and Equality Working Group during the year, which has already made a number of important recommendations, and will continue to address these important issues.
+The College has established an Access and Equality Working Group, which has already made a number of recommendations, and will continue to address these important issues.

 The Finance Committee will be continuing to consider the College's investment in the Endowment Fund, in the context of the Divestment Resolutions passed by the Governing Body in 2019.

 And an ongoing review of governance has identified a number of improvements to be considered.